lizloutrage/ontogeny_deep_pelagic_fish/index.md

 # Initialize an empty list to store the results
 result_list <- list()

-# Initialize an empty data frame to store indfract values (variance explained by each variable)
+# Initialize an empty data frame to store indfract values (variance of d15N values explained by depth and size)
 indfract_df <- data.frame(species = character(0), indfract = numeric(0), variable=character(0))

 # Loop through each species